Clayface: Matt Hagen

 The second version of Clayface, Matthew "Matt" Hagen, first appeared in Detective Comics #298.
 A treasure hunter, Hagen finds a mysterious radioactive pool of protoplasm in a cave.
 Immersing himself in it by accident, he is transformed into a malleable clay-like form which could be shaped into almost anything he desires.
 This is only a temporary effect, however, requiring him to return to the pool periodically to maintain use of his powers.
-His criminal activities attracted the attention of Batman and Robin.
-Batman discovered his weakness and defeated him.
+His criminal activities attract the attention of Batman and Robin.
+Batman discovers Clayface's weakness and defeats him.

 Hagen later escapes from prison and decided to investigate the protoplasmic substance that turned him into Clayface so that he can find a way to prolong his powers.
 Clayface poses as wealthy civilians of Gotham to learn more about his criminal activities.
 Batman and Robin later confront Clayface at his hideout, using a combination of a freeze gun and the protoplasmic substance to defeat Clayface and return him to prison.

 Hagen eventually breaks out of prison and uses the protoplasmic pool to become Clayface again.
 This time, Batman defeats Clayface by immersing himself in the protoplasm, with the resulting battle causing Batman to destroy the cave that contained the protoplasmic pool.

 Clayface later appears as a member of Queen Bee's Anti-Justice League to capture the Justice League.
 They are defeated by the Justice League.

 During the "Crisis on Infinite Earths" storyline, Matt Hagen is killed by one of the Anti-Monitor's Shadow Demons, together with the Bug-Eyed Bandit.

-In Infinite Crisis, Hagen resurfaces and joins Alexander Luthor Jr.'s Secret Society of Super Villains.
+During the 2005–2006 miniseries Infinite Crisis, Hagen resurfaces and joins Alexander Luthor Jr.'s Secret Society of Super Villains.

-In Infinite Frontier, the Matt Hagen version of Clayface first appears as one of the escapees at Arkham Asylum.
-He briefly fought Batman before escaping into the sewers.
-By the time Batman caught up to Clayface, he tried to fool him in the form of Damian Wayne only for Batman to throw a net on him.
-When Clayface breaks free, Batman has Penny-One use the Batmobile's sonic cannon on him.
-Penny-One then tells Batman that it has alerted the police who will take Clayface back to Arkham Asylum.

-In "DC All In", Matt Hagen appears at a Clayface gathering called the Fraternity of Mud.
-When Harley Quinn accidentally crashes the gathering, Hagen and the other Clayfaces attack her.
-The Clayfaces stop their attack when Harley uses formaldehyde on Clownface.